mohamed-elkhouly/meshTexturing/README.md

 ========================================

-the other created file is for creating the rendering passes (['Image','Emit','DiffDir','DiffInd','GlossDir','GlossInd','GlossCol', 'Normal','Depth','Shadow','IndexOB','DiffCol',  'Specular', 'Diffuse'] ) which will create also another folder called (result) all of these output images will be on it, each on its related folder (have its name e.g. "Depth") inside "result" folder.
+the other created file is for creating the rendering passes (['Albedo','Image','Emit','DiffDir','DiffInd','GlossDir','GlossInd','GlossCol', 'Normal','Depth','Shadow','IndexOB','Diffuse','Specular','Transmission','Lightmap'] ) which will create also another folder called (result) all of these output images will be on it, each on its related folder (have its name e.g. "Depth") inside "result" folder.

 meshTexturing/code/create_datascenes_in_blender/Enable_rendering_passes.py

 Note: remember that we set the max of depth is 200

-Note: remember that we set the max of number of objects is 50 and the object pass_index is random not based on semantics
+Note: remember that we set the max of number of objects is 50 and the object pass_index is random not based on semantics (the id of each object has been set on the file (cam_pro2.py) also note that the name of the output file is the same number of current keyframe which I change with each render.

+>> Albedo = DiffCol + GlossCol + Emit

->> Diffuse = (( GlossInd + GlossDir ) * GlossCol ) + Emit
+>> Diffuse = (( DiffInd + DiffDir ) * DiffCol )

->> Specular = ( GlossDir + GlossInd )
+>> Specular = (( GlossDir + GlossInd ) *  GlossCol)

+>> lightmap = Diffuse + Specular + Transmittion + Emit + Env       exactly like blender combination of passes but without using the colors (DiffCol, GlossCol, TransCol), only shading  (IMG/blenderpasses.png)